lucasgdb/generate-strings/README.md

   *************************************************
   */
   amount: 1,
-  // set the amount of strings to generate
+  // Number, set the amount of strings to generate

   mode: 'random',
-  // set the mode.
+  // String, set the mode.
 Allows "random", "mask" and "password"

   upperCases: 'ABCDEFGHIJKLMNOPQRSTUVWXYZ',
-  // upperCases characters
+  // String, upperCases characters that will be generated

   lowerCases: 'abcdefghijklmnopqrstuvwxyz',
-  // lowerCase characters
+  // String, lowerCase characters that will be generated

   specials: '!@#$%&*()=[]{}',
-  // special characters
+  // String, special characters that will be generated

   numbers: '0123456789',
-  // numbers
+  // String, numbers that will be generated

   /*
   *************************************************